Gamerium/Dindo-Bot/README.md

 - The main goal of this bot is to simplify repetitive tasks and reduce boredom during your gameplay.
 - We do not encourage multi-boting and does not support it anyway (it destroys the server economy :grimacing:).
 - Windows & Mac OS are not ~~yet~~ supported [#1](https://github.com/AXeL-dev/Dindo-Bot/issues/1).

-## Use Cases

-- Auto-connect to your Dofus account(s).
-- Move around the map & save time for long dungeon paths, [paths](paths) pull requests are welcome :+1:.
-- Farming & jobs (:construction: this part still needs to be improved, also, the bot cannot handle fights yet :warning:).
-- Automated actions like flood :speech_balloon:.

 ## License